 In view of the extent of favourable host lithologies, as well as the known graphite occurrences in the area, BlackEarth believes a dedicated exploration programme aimed at discovering an economic graphite deposit within the tenements is warranted.

-Consisting of a single exploration licence – 66/95 – located 26 km west-southwest of the township of Geraldton, this project covers an area of around 48 km2.
+Consisting of a single exploration licence – 66/95 – located 26 km east-southeast of the township of Geraldton, this project covers an area of around 48 km2.
 The Geraldton-Mt Magnet road passes 5 km south of the tenement area, so the distance by road from the site to the port at Geraldton is 35 km.
 A number of gravel roads and tracks traverse the tenement itself.

 At Northern Gully, flake graphite is contained within iron-rich rock consisting of limonite and mica that is proximal to shear zones related to movements along the fault and numerous tension and cross-cutting faults, as well as drag/dilation zones.
 Graphite associated with tension-related quartz and pegmatite veins at and adjacent to the historic Lady Sampson mine also occurs.